Politics of Russia: Putin administration

 In the 2008 Russian Presidential election, Dmitry Medvedev—whose nomination was supported by the popular outgoing President Vladimir Putin—scored a landslide victory.
 According to analysts, the country was now effectively ruled by a "tandem", with a constitutionally powerful President and an influential and popular Prime Minister.

 Russia has suffered democratic backsliding during Putin's and Medvedev's tenures.
 Freedom House has listed Russia as being "not free" since 2005.
 In 2004, Freedom House warned that Russia's "retreat from freedom marks a low point not registered since 1989, when the country was part of the Soviet Union."
 Alvaro Gil-Robles (then head of the Council of Europe human rights division) stated in 2004 that "the fledgling Russian democracy is still, of course, far from perfect, but its existence and its successes cannot be denied."

+During Putin's first presidential term, the Russian economy grew by an average of 7% per year as a result of many economic reforms and a fivefold increase in oil and gas prices.
 The Economist Intelligence Unit has rated Russia as "authoritarian" since 2011, whereas it had previously been considered a "hybrid regime" (with "some form of democratic government" in place) as late as 2007.
 The Russian Federation states that Russia is a democratic federal law-bound state with a republican form of government, which has been proven of not being acted upon today.
 Political scientist Larry Diamond, writing in 2015, stated "no serious scholar would consider Russia today a democracy".